 Types of Aid - Scholarships

-Your UWF financial aid package will be made up of a combination of awards depending on your academic standing and your financial need.
-Awards including scholarships, grants, loans, and federal work-study opportunities are all part of what makes a UWF education affordable.
+Your UWF aid package is a combination of awards depending on your academic standing, grade level, residency status, dependency status, Cost of Attendance and financial need.
+Financial Aid Package Offers include scholarships, grants, loans, and work-study that are all part of what makes a UWF education affordable.

 A scholarship is "non-repayable" aid and is awarded on the basis of academic achievement, athletic skills, special talents, and sometimes demonstrated financial need.
 UWF offers a wide range of scholarships that are awarded to new and continuing undergraduate students.

-The True Cost Calculator is designed to help you estimate your financial aid options for University of West Florida.
+The Cost Calculator is designed to help you estimate your financial aid options for University of West Florida.
 The average time to complete a full estimate is between 3-5 minutes.
-When you need help feel free to speak to your Admissions counselor or contact the Office of Undergraduate Admissions at firstname.lastname@example.org or (850) 474-2230.
+When you need help, feel free to speak to your admissions counselor or contact the Office of Undergraduate Admissions at email@example.com or 850.474.2230.

 The UWF Office of Financial Aid and Scholarships awards a limited number of need/merit scholarships to undergraduate students.
-The Free Application for Federal Student Aid (FAFSA) is required.
+The Free Application for Federal Student Aid (FAFSA) is recommended.

 - Search "UWF Scholarship Portal"

-- Alternatively, you may go directly to the UWF Scholarship application by logging onto uwf.academicworks.com with your UWF username and password.
+- Alternatively, you may go directly to the UWF Scholarship Portal by logging in to uwf.academicworks.com with your UWF username and password.

 - Complete and submit the General Application.